Navigating Configuration Post-processing¶

 postprocessing_callables

-: is the list of available methods for processing the intended configuration.
-It contains some default implemented methods, currentlyrender_secrets
+: A list of available methods for processing the intended configuration.
+It includes some default methods, such asrender_secrets

 is defined as"nautobot_golden_config.utilities.config_postprocessing.render_secrets"